amir111/Classic_Game_of_Snake/README.md

-# Classic Game of Snake using JS
+# Classic Game of Snake using JS and HTML5
 **Amir Sadiev**
 **Oct 2018**

-A weekend project of building of the classic game snake inside google chrome browser using javascript
+A small project of building of the classic game snake inside google chrome browser using JavaScript and HTML5